Pongamia pinnata: Distribution and habitat

-The species is naturally distributed in tropical and temperate Asia, from India to Japan to Thailand to Malesia to north and northeastern Australia to some Pacific islands; It has been propagated and distributed further around the world in humid and subtropical environments from sea level to 1,360 m (Chingola, Zambia), although in the Himalayan foothills, it is not found above 600 m.
+The species is naturally distributed in tropical and temperate Asia, from Pakistan to Japan to Thailand and Malesia, including Sri Lanka, as well as northern and northeastern Australia and some Pacific islands;

+It has been propagated and distributed further around the world in humid and subtropical environments from sea level to 1,360 m (Chingola, Zambia), although in the Himalayan foothills, it is not found above 600 m.
 Withstanding temperatures slightly below 0 °C and up to about 50 °C and annual rainfall of 500–2,500 mm, the tree grows wild on sandy and rocky soils, including oolitic limestone, and will grow in most soil types, even with its roots in salt water.

 The tree is well suited to intense heat and sunlight, and its dense network of lateral roots and its thick, long taproot make it drought tolerant.
 The dense shade it provides slows the evaporation of surface water and its root nodules promote nitrogen fixation, a symbiotic process by which gaseous nitrogen (N_{2}) from the air is converted into ammonium (NH_{4}^{+}, a form of nitrogen available to the plant).
 M. pinnata is also a freshwater flooded forest species, as it can survive total submergence in water for few months continuously.
-M. pinnata trees are common in Tonlesap lake swamp forests in Cambodia.
+M. pinnata trees are common in Tonlé Sap lake swamp forests in Cambodia.

 P. pinnata is now broadly distributed across India, Asia, Africa, northern Australia, and the Pacific and Caribbean Islands and it has been cultivated and transported since the nineteenth century or earlier.
-As a result, some literature declares M. pinnata naturalized in Africa and certain parts of the United States, while its status as naturalized or native is uncertain in other regions.
+As a result, some literature declares M. pinnata naturalised in Africa and certain parts of the United States, while its status as naturalised or native is uncertain in other regions.